Showing all 2 results

 What is ovarian cancer?

 The type of cell where cancer begins determines the type of ovarian cancer you have.
-Ovarian cancer types include:
+Ovarian cancer types include:- Epithelial tumors, which start in the thin layer of tissue that covers the outside of the ovaries.
+About 90 percent of ovarian cancers are epithelial tumors.

 What are the symptoms of ovarian cancer?

 Early-stage ovarian cancer rarely causes any symptoms.
 Advanced-stage ovarian cancer may cause few and nonspecific symptoms that are often mistaken for more common benign conditions.
-Signs and symptoms of ovarian cancer may include:
+Signs and symptoms of ovarian cancer may include:- Abdominal bloating or swelling

 What causes ovarian cancer?